jhuapl-bio/taxtriage/docs/tass_scoring_methods.md

 #### Step 1: Build a Transformed Coverage Histogram

-Each region's depth is log-transformed to reduce the effect of extreme outliers:
+Each region's depth is log-transformed to reduce the effect of extreme outliers.
+Imagine one region has a depth of 10,000 while most are around 10 — without the log transform, that one outlier would dominate the calculation.
+The log squashes those extremes:

 ```math
 d'_i = \log_{10}(1 + d_i)
 ```

+Here, $d_i$ is the raw depth at position $i$, and $d'_i$ is the transformed (compressed) version.
+The "+1" inside the log prevents taking log of zero (which is undefined).
+Uncovered bases get $\log_{10}(1 + 0) = 0$.

-A histogram maps each transformed depth value to the number of bases at that depth.
-Uncovered bases are recorded at $\log_{10}(1 + 0) = 0$.
+A histogram is then built that maps each transformed depth value to the number of bases at that depth.

 #### Step 2: Compute Raw Gini from the Lorenz Curve

-The Gini coefficient summarizes inequality in coverage:
+The Gini coefficient is borrowed from economics (where it measures wealth inequality) and repurposed here to measure how unevenly reads are distributed across the genome.
+The idea: if coverage is perfectly even everywhere, Gini is 0.
+If all coverage is piled into one tiny spot, Gini approaches 1.

+To calculate it:

-1. Sort coverage values in ascending order
+1. Sort coverage values from lowest to highest
-2. Build cumulative Lorenz points: $(x_i, y_i)$ where $x_i$ = cumulative fraction of bases, $y_i$ = cumulative fraction of total coverage
+2. Build a **Lorenz curve** — a line that shows "what fraction of total coverage is accounted for by the bottom X% of genome positions?"
+In a perfectly equal world, the bottom 50% of positions would hold 50% of coverage.
+In practice, low-coverage positions hold very little.
-3. Compute the area under the Lorenz curve via trapezoidal integration:
+3. Measure the area under the Lorenz curve ($A_L$) using a standard trapezoid method:

 ```math
 A_L = \sum_{i} \frac{(x_{i+1} - x_i)(y_i + y_{i+1})}{2}
 ```

+Here $(x_i, y_i)$ are the Lorenz curve points, where $x_i$ is the cumulative fraction of bases and $y_i$ is the cumulative fraction of total coverage at that point.

 ```math
 G_{\text{raw}} = 1 - 2 A_L
 ```

-$G_{\text{raw}} \in [0, 1]$: 0 = perfectly uniform, 1 = maximally unequal.
+$G_{\text{raw}}$ falls in the range [0, 1]: 0 means perfectly uniform coverage, 1 means maximally unequal (all reads in one spot).

 #### Step 3: Invert and Scale the Raw Gini

-Since low Gini (uniform coverage) is what we want, we invert it:
+Since a low raw Gini means uniform coverage (which is a *good* sign), we flip and scale it so that uniform coverage gives a *high* score:

 ```math
 G_{\text{transformed}} = \text{clamp}\!\Big(\alpha \cdot \sqrt{1 - G_{\text{raw}}},\; 0,\; 1\Big)
 ```

-Where $\alpha = 1.8$ (default).
+Where $\alpha$ (alpha) is a scaling multiplier set to 1.8 by default.
+Setting it above 1.0 means that even moderately uniform distributions can reach the maximum score of 1.0.
+The square root softens the transformation so that small improvements in uniformity still get meaningful credit.
+The `clamp(…, 0, 1)` at the end ensures the result never goes below 0 or above 1.
 Examples:

 - $G_{\text{raw}} = 0$ (perfectly uniform) → $G_{\text{transformed}} = \min(1.8, 1.0) = 1.0$
 - $G_{\text{raw}} = 0.9$ (very clumped) → $G_{\text{transformed}} = 1.8 \times \sqrt{0.1} \approx 0.57$

 #### Step 4: Length-Based Scaling Factor

-Larger genomes need more reads to achieve uniform coverage.
-A log-scale bonus rewards organisms with bigger genomes:
+Larger genomes need more reads to achieve uniform coverage, so it's harder to get a good Gini score for a big genome.
+To compensate, we give a bonus that scales with genome size.
+We use a log scale so the bonus grows gradually rather than exploding for very large genomes:

 ```math
 S_{\text{length}} = 1 + R \cdot \log_{10}\!\Big(\max\!\big(\frac{\min(L, L_{\max})}{L_{\text{base}}},\; 1\big)\Big)